 • Women: Long black gown or long black skirt (Alternative: Finely tailored coat and skirt), white blouse and black jacket, pantsuit, black shoes.
 No gloves or handbags.

 • If the Custos and Opponent have a doctoral degree, they carry their doctoral hats in their left hand when entering the auditorium.
-The hat is placed on the table (with the lyre towards the audience) during the public defense.
+The hat is placed on the table (with the lyre towards the audience) during the public defence.

 • The Respondent delivers a lectio praecursoria on the subject pertaining to the dissertation.
 The lectio might, for example, present the research area as well as the research work and method used for the dissertation.
 The lectio begins with the salutation: “Honoured Custos, honoured Opponent, ladies and gentlemen”.
 The Respondent may sit down after this opening phrase.
 The lectio should last 15-20 minutes.